Ronchi Test Calculator: match, null, tape band and grid tests

 The Ronchi test can be used at the telescope's focus.
 As such it measures the entire optical system including all optics, thermal issues and seeing conditions.
 This test is commonly thought to be rather crude, in that any deviation from straight bands means a significant error.
 Used casually such a test ferrets out poor quality mirrors that have trouble with critical high magnification planetary and lunar viewing.
 At focus the test is half as sensitive as at the radius of curvature or at focus with an auto-collimating flat in the shop.
 But under the hypothesis that it is the optician that makes the mirror, not the test, can the Ronchi test at focus be used more critically?

-It is possible to extract critical information using a quality grating of greater than 100 lines per inch (lpi) [4 lines per millimeter] under good seeing conditions and thermally stabilized optics if the grating is slowly racked back and forth focus where one to three bands cross the illuminated disc.
+It is possible to extract critical information using a quality grating of greater than 100 bars per inch (lpi) [4 bars per millimeter] under good seeing conditions and thermally stabilized optics if the grating is slowly racked back and forth focus where one to three bands cross the illuminated disc.
 It is critical that the tester have experience judging how the Ronchi bands change dynamically.
 With care defects to 1/10 wavefront are detectable.

 Pitfalls